ndim/weight-calendar-grid/README.md

 ===========

-A web service with an HTML5 webapp might be an interesting way to supply many people with weight calendar grids.
+A web service with an HTML5 webapp might be an interesting way to supply many people with weight calendar grid PDFs for printing out themselves.
 We have nothing implemented yet in this department, though.

 Requirements